openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 from the REE TA store, the store takes care of performing signature verification and decryption.

+In this document, we refer to the component that lays out ELF sections onto secure-world memory as the "TA loader proper", to distinguish it from the REE TA Store that loads a binary from the non-secure filesystem.
+The TA loader proper goes through the binary and readies it in secure memory for execution.

-By the time a TA binary reaches the TA loader proper (i.e., the component that lays out ELF sections onto memory), if the binary was loaded from the REE TA store, the TA binary header has already been stripped away and the entire binary is in cleartext.
+By the time a TA binary reaches the TA loader proper, if the binary was loaded from the REE TA store, the TA binary header has already been stripped away and the entire binary is in cleartext.
 If the binary was loaded from either of the other two stores, the TA binary header will already never